Roasted Tomato Soup with Parmesan Croutons

 • Drizzle olive oil, oregano, salt, and pepper on top of the tomatoes, shallot, and garlic.
 Using your hands or a spoon, toss so that everything is evenly covered.
 Bake in the preheated for 40-45 minutes.

-• On a separate baking sheet, toss the bread cubes with olive oil and freshly grated parmesan cheese.
-Spread in an even layer and bake for 10-15 minutes, until the bread is golden and firm.
+• On a separate baking sheet, toss the bread cubes with olive oil and 1/4 cup of the grated parmesan cheese.
+Spread in an even layer and bake for 10-15 minutes, tossing halfway, until the bread is golden and firm.

 • When the tomatoes have finished cooking, let them cool for a few minutes.
 Then add them to a large blender, making sure to add any juices that were released while roasting.
 Squeeze the garlic so that the roasted cloves fall into the blender.
-Add the roasted shallots, fresh basil, vegetable broth, and heavy cream.
-Blend until smooth (optional to add more parmesan cheese here while blending).
+Add the roasted shallots, fresh basil, vegetable broth, heavy cream, and remaining 1/4 cup parmesan cheese.
+Blend until smooth.

 • Pour the soup into bowls and top with parmesan croutons.
 Add extra parmesan cheese and fresh basil to garnish and serve.